Transition to University

 It is important to organize your time so that you can get your class work done, get your assignments done (on time!), and have a life too.
 This is achievable with good planning and time management skills (more on this later).

-Many first-year courses at Trent will be delivered remotely or online for fall 2020.
 All of your course information will be available on Trent’s online learning system, Blackboard.
 Each course has its own site, where the professor posts the course syllabus, weekly lectures and course content, which may be a mix of video, audio, and written text.
 Many lectures will be recorded so you can choose when to access them; many seminars, labs and workshops will be held in video chatrooms (using software with high security settings, such as Zoom or Microsoft Teams).
 Online quizzes, tests, and exams will usually be delivered in Blackboard, and most written assignments will be submitted to the assignment drop-box in Blackboard.
 Some professors may use other technologies to encourage student collaboration and participation, including the discussion board, class wikis or blogs, and publisher tools such as online labs and assignment modules.

 Online Learning Student Assistant program

-Many first-year courses that will be offered remotely or online for fall 2020 will be supported by an Online Learning Student Assistant (or OLSA).
+Many first-year courses that will be offered remotely or online will be supported by an Online Learning Student Assistant (or OLSA).
 The OLSA mentor will be part of the course Blackboard site, and they will send out weekly announcements and reminders, host regular office hours and activities like lecture watch parties, study groups, and creative calendar making.
 They will also post helpful videos, tip sheets, and templates to a folder in your course Blackboard site.
 You can contact them with questions about online learning, including how to use Blackboard tools or video conferencing.
 They can also offer advice on how to stay motivated and organized in an online class.
 Check your course Blackboard sites or syllabus to see if there is an OLSA in your class.